VIDIZMO Redactor Blogs for data privacy insights

 What is the Connecticut Data Privacy Act (CTDPA)?

-What are the consumer rights under the CTDPA?
+What are the main consumer rights under the CTDPA?

-What are the penalties for non-compliance with the CTDPA?
+What are the penalties for violating the CTDPA?